WolfieeifloW/lefilter/README.md

 # Wolfie's Last Epoch Loot Filter

-# !!!
-DO NOT USE THIS FILTER YET.
-IT IS NOT READY TO USE IN-GAME !!!

 I have created a Discord so that you can be notified when I update my filter.
 Take a look [HERE](https://github.com/WolfieeifloW/lefilter#discord) for more info!
 Looking for a PlugY Stash to test the filter?
 Check it out [HERE](https://github.com/WolfieeifloW/LoD-PlugY-Stash)!
 Looking for my PD2 filters?
 Check them out [HERE](https://github.com/WolfieeifloW/pd2filter)!